William L. Banton Jr.

 Areas of Practice

-Since 1994, William has focused his practice primarily on medical malpractice litigation and long-term care liability.
-He has also practiced in the areas of mental health (e.g., foster care abuse and sexual abuse), general liability and civil rights defense.
-William has defended major asbestos manufacturers in toxic tort matters and has represented the interests of numerous municipalities in the state of Pennsylvania in various civil rights cases litigated in federal court.
+An experienced trial attorney, William has represented clients in medical malpractice and long-term care litigation for nearly 30 years.
+He also practices in the areas of mental health (including foster care abuse and sexual abuse), general liability and civil rights defense.
+William has also defended major asbestos manufacturers in toxic tort matters and has represented the interests of numerous municipalities in the state of Pennsylvania in various civil rights cases litigated in federal court.

-William has lectured before various insurance organizations, educating physicians about the litigation process.
-He has also participated in mock trial seminars, including a seminar for the Philadelphia Aids Law Project whose goal is to educate the public on issues of discrimination encountered by people with a diagnoses of HIV/Aids.
+William has lectured on various health care related topics, with the goal of educating physicians and long-term care staff about the litigation process.
+He has also participated in mock trial seminars, including a seminar for the Philadelphia Aids Law Project whose goal is to educate the public on issues of discrimination encountered by people with a diagnosis of HIV/Aids.
 William was also invited by the Philadelphia Court of Common Pleas to participate in a mock trial at the National Judicial College in Reno, Nevada.
 Additionally, he participated in a mock trial competition for high school students in the Philadelphia School District in association with the Temple University Beasley School of Law.

 The Do's and Don'ts of Trial Advocacy, Health Care and Health Law Seminar, Marshall Dennehey, November 5, 2015